farsider350/AustraliaCash-Core/INSTALL.md

-Building Australiacash
+Building Coin
 ================

-See doc/build-*.md for instructions on building the various elements of the Australiacash Core reference implementation of Australiacash.
+See doc/build-*.md for instructions on building the various elements of the Coin Core reference implementation of Coin.